1. Am I the right fit for this trail ride?

 10. Do I need to do any “work?”

-No!
 Our goal is to spoil you all week and introduce you to Western cowboy culture.
 You are welcome to volunteer to help but it is not required.

 11. What happens if I get sick and need medical attention on the trail?

 Our licensed guides are required to be certified in first-aid; we have first-aid kits on the trail and we have an extensive first-aid kit in camp.
 If you are well enough to be evacuated by horse then you will be, and in the event of a serious accident, the helicopter ambulance will be called.
 Guests are reminded to bring their own personal medications with them.

 Note: It is strongly recommended that ALL guests purchase both travel and health insurance.
 Non-Canadian residents especially should carry adequate health coverage.
 Also note our cancellation polices under the Terms section.

 12. What are your washing and washroom facilities?

-Our camp is complete with washing/shower area and dry toilets.
+Our camp is complete with washing area and dry toilets (some camps have showers).
 Along the trail there are no washroom facilities at all but there are lots of trees!
 Bring your own toilet paper and carry it in the saddlebags that we will provide for you.

 13. What are your cancellation polices?